This Night I'll Possess Your Corpse: Plot

 Coffin Joe returns to his village after recovering in a hospital from shock and blindness from the events in the previous film.
 Having been absolved of his previous crimes and murders, this time he is even more determined to find the "perfect" woman with whom to sire a son of superior lineage, for his singular, obsessive desire for the "continuity of blood".
 Assisted by his gaunt, hunchbacked, facially disfigured servant Bruno, he kidnaps six beautiful women the first night he returns to town.
 He puts them through a series of sadistic trials to determine if one of them exhibits no fear, indicating superiority to bear his son.
-When the woman named Marcia remains proudly unaffected while the others scream and beg to the terrors they are submitted into, Coffin Joe retains her as his chosen and imprisons the other five in a pit below his bedroom, where he releases poisonous snakes to kill them.
+When the woman named Marcia remains proudly unaffected while the others scream and beg to the terrors they are submitted into, Coffin Joe retains her as his chosen and imprisons the other five in a pit below his bedroom, where he releases venomous snakes to kill them.
 Too shocked with what Coffin Joe had done, however, Marcia refuses to make love with him, and Coffin Joe lets her go.
 He claims to know that she won't report him to the authorities.

 After this incident, the village receives the visit of the local colonel's daughter Laura, who soon catches the attention of Coffin Joe.
 Coffin Joe invites Laura to meet with him at midnight, and she quickly falls in love with him.
 The colonel and his other son try to stop Laura from meeting with Coffin Joe, but it is in vain.
 Determined to be rid of Coffin Joe, Laura's brother tries to bribe Coffin Joe by offering a large amount of money if he drops Laura and leaves the village.
 However, Coffin Joe and Bruno capture him and brutally kill him.
 They later frame the colonel's thug Truncador for the murder.